fabriziocominetti/fabriziocominetti.github.io/index.md

 **IMDb Reviews - Text Classification and Clustering** `|` [_Text Mining and Search_](https://elearning.unimib.it/course/info.php?id=44576), UniMiB (2023).

-<p style="color:#727272">In this project, user reviews from the IMDb platform were analyzed through the use of text mining techniques.
-After carrying out an initial phase of text processing and text representation, the project continued with the classification of the reviews, through some text classification techniques - such as Support Vector Machines (SVM), Multilayer Perceptron (MLP), and Logistic Regression.
-Next, a text clustering phase was carried out through the use of two algorithms: DBSCAN and k-means.</p>
+<p style="color:#727272">User reviews from the IMDb platform were analyzed through the use of text mining techniques, focusing on text classification and text clustering.
+The dataset, comprising 50000 user-released reviews, is evenly divided between training and test sets, and the primary objective was binary sentiment classification, followed by identifying distinct clusters within the text through clustering.
+Various text processing techniques were utilized, including the removal of numbers, stopwords, punctuation, tokenization, lowercase conversion, and lemmatization.
+After preprocessing, the text was represented using Bag of Words and Tf-Idf methods, with n-grams ranging from unigrams to trigrams.
+For text classification, three algorithms - Support Vector Machine (SVM), Multilayer Perceptron (MLP), and Logistic Regression (LR) - were employed on both Bag of Words and Tf-Idf representations.
+Evaluation of these classifiers revealed varying accuracies, with SVM and LR performing particularly well.
+Subsequently, text clustering was conducted using DBSCAN and K-means algorithms after dimensionality reduction via Singular Value Decomposition (SVD).
+DBSCAN exhibited superior clustering quality, as evidenced by a higher Silhouette coefficient compared to K-means.</p>

 <center><img src ="./images/projects/text-mining.png" alt="Text Mining and Search - UniMiB"></center>